brave/browser-laptop/.github/CONTRIBUTING.md

 * Did you include tests? (we currently have both unit tests and web driver tests)
 * Did you manually test your new change?
 * If your change affects session, did you include steps to test?
 You may also consider manually testing an upgrade.

+## Closing issues

+* Issues should be in a closed state exactly when the code for the fix is landed on master.
+* Milestones should be added on issues for the Brave version it will be released in.
+This is usually the next version except when the code is frozen for that version, then it is often the second smallest version available.
+* If an issue is closed without a fix, because it was a duplicate, or perhaps it was invalid, then any milestone markers should be removed.
+* Follow-up issues should be created for follow-up issues, instead of re-opening an issue, unless the issue's code is reverted.

+## Triage help

+* Invalid bugs should be closed, tagged with invalid, or a comment should be added indicating that they should if you do not have permission.
+* Asking for more detail in an issue when it is needed is helpful.
+* Adding applicable labels to an issue is helpful.
+* Adding and finding duplicates, and linking them together is helpful.
+* Creating tracking issues for an area of work with multiple related issues is helpful.
+* Calling out things which seem important for extra attention is helpful.
+* Improving steps to reproduce is helpful.
+* Testing and adding a comment with "Could not reproduce" if an issue seems obscure is helpful.
+* Testing open pull requests.
+For example: `git fetch origin pull/1234/HEAD:pr-1234 && checkout pr-1234`
+* You can be granted write permission if you've helped a lot with triage by pinging @bbondy.
+* Helping make sure issues have a clear and understandable name (ex: not something like "Brave is broken"
+* The first comment in an issue ideally would have a clear description of the issue and describe the impact to users.
+Asking folks for screenshots, steps to reproduce, and more information is highly recommended so that the issue is as clear as possible.
+* If the issue is a duplicate, please let the issue creator know in a polite way how they can follow and track progress of the parent issue (including an ETA if it's marked with a milestone).